Three house plants

 Article by

-1. Decide what plants to sell
+1. Find your niche and decide what plants to sell

 From herbs and spices to outdoor plants, seeds, and bulbs, the botanical world is filled with variety.
 Choosing what plants to sell usually involves considering not just your own interests but also the kind of products you have access to, whether you have the space to keep those items, and a few other things.